thynavy/ESP32S3_Module/README.md

 - **Modular Design**: Designed for easy integration into existing systems or as a standalone controller.
 - **Optimized PCB Layout**: Careful component placement and trace routing for efficient power management and signal integrity.
 - **Flexible I/O**: Provides a variety of GPIO pins for connecting sensors, actuators, and other peripherals.
-- **PCB Layout**: Careful component placement and trace routing for efficient power management and signal integrity.
-- **I/O**: Provides a variety of GPIO pins for connecting sensors, actuators, and other peripherals.

 ##  About the Design